Pence comes under fire for going maskless at Mayo Clinic

 ROCHESTER, Minn.
-(AP/KTTC) - Vice President Mike Pence chose not to wear a face mask while touring the Mayo Clinic in Minnesota.
+(AP) - Vice President Mike Pence chose not to wear a face mask while touring the Mayo Clinic in Minnesota.

 It's an apparent violation of the world-renowned medical center's policy requiring them.